ipontt/test-driven-laravel/README.md

 ### Chapter 17

 Dusk can be flimsy at times.
 It is a powerful tool though.
+Sometimes it breaks because of a chrome update.
+The appropriate chrome driver can be installed again with `php artisan dusk:chrome-driver`

 ### Chapter 18